salcoast/deleted-tweets-archive/datasets/mrandyngo-deleted.md

 [Wayback Machine](https://web.archive.org) and were not directly accessed through the Twitter API or any Twitter client.

+* [15 March 2022](https://web.archive.org/web/20220315232337/https://twitter.com/MrAndyNgo/status/1503874357919109125): Asian-Americans have been let down by legacy & establishment AAPI interest groups.
+Those groups are politically compromised & are led by young people indoctrinated by CRT.
+They have no solutions to hate crimes against our elders because the assailants are usually not white. https://twitter.com/EvelynYang/status/1503393328318005251
 * [14 March 2022](https://web.archive.org/web/20220314135556/https://twitter.com/MrAndyNgo/status/1503369221711052803): Background: https://mobile.twitter.com/MattWalshBlog/status/1500549577337933837
 * [14 March 2022](https://web.archive.org/web/20220314135556/https://twitter.com/MrAndyNgo/status/1503369221711052803) ([live](https://twitter.com/MrAndyNgo/status/1503368915648401411)): Today: The Atlanta, Ga. cell of  #Antifa  ( @afainatl ) is using Twitter to try & organize a direct action to stop  @MattWalshBlog 's speaking event today at  @GeorgiaTech .
 One of the strategies so far by an antifa furry member is to hoard all the tickets with fake sign-ups. pic.twitter.com/pAUs0RaJlk
 * [13 March 2022](https://web.archive.org/web/20220313233956/https://twitter.com/MrAndyNgo/status/1503153920939544576): RT @MrAndyNgo: As a child, my interests included dolls &amp; dresses.
 I was raised at a time when the culture &amp; adults didn't introduce ideas t…